howhowcan/Network_Topology_with_Mininet/README.md

 ---
 ## Execution

-> TODO:
-> * Describe how to execute your program
-> * Show the screenshot of using iPerf command in Mininet
-> * To execute my program, you must have an linux enviroment with Mininet installed in your machine.
+> To execute my program, you must have an linux enviroment with Mininet installed in your machine.
 1. Clone my repo by `git clone https://github.com/nctucn/lab2-howhowcan.git Network_Topology`
 2. Start the service of Open vSwitch by `sudo service openvswitch-switch start`
 3. Check the functionality of Mininet: `sudo mn`